videojs/video.js/docs/guides/setup.md

 ## Getting Video.js

-Video.js is officially available via CDN, npm, and Bower.
+Video.js is officially available via CDN and npm.

 Video.js works out of the box with not only HTML `<script>` and `<link>` tags, but also all major bundlers/packagers/builders, such as Browserify, Node, WebPack, etc.